Pre-Service Training

 The Adoption Subsidy Specialists can sometimes attend Individualized Education Plan (IEP) meetings when requested by the adoptive parents.
 Specialists consult with adoptive parents and guardians to make written requests to the child’s school for special service evaluation and requesting review of the child’s IEP.
 Referrals can also be made to non-profit agencies that specialize in educational advocacy.

-Respite is available for adoptive families that qualify for a subsidy in Arizona.
+Respite is available for adoptive families that qualify for a subsidy in Arizona as long as the child has a diagnosis listed on the special services section of the subsidy.
 All other available resources, such as those available from the Department of Developmental Disabilities or Behavioral Health, must be exhausted first before requesting respite through the subsidy program.
 However, respite through the subsidy program is often used as a bridge while families are getting respite set up.
 Respite must be reauthorized every year and unused hours do not carry over to the next year.
 Respite is paid according to the Adoption Subsidy fee schedule.
 Payment is made directly to the respite provider.
 No more than 10 hours is reimbursed per day.

 Subsidy Specialists help adoptive parents and guardians locate and use supportive and preventive services in their communities.
 This includes researching and performing outreach to treatment facilities.
 Subsidy Specialists will refer parents to public, private and/or community resources, explore alternative services that maintain the child in the home, and let parents know that subsidy payments may be renegotiated or suspended.